-- The Damage Assessor identifies any other rehabilitation and/or remediation items necessary to complete the work and identifies the quantities and bid amount for each. - The Construction Manager utilizes approved standardized pricing for all projects.

-- The Construction Manager evaluates and determine the most cost effective and comprehensive scope to bring the home to HUD Housing Quality Standards (HQS) and be within the rehabilitation cap. - Once the scope of work and pricing have been agreed upon by all parties, the applicant will then enter a grant agreement with the State of West Virginia and the State of the West Virginia will then enter into the contract with the contractor directly.
+- The Damage Assessor identifies any other rehabilitation and/or remediation items necessary to complete the work and identifies the quantities of materials using Xactimate software. - The Construction Manager utilizes Charleston, WV, prices through Xactimate. - The Construction Manager evaluates and determines the most cost effective and comprehensive scope to bring the home to HUD Housing Quality Standards (HQS) or meet the State and Local Code. - Once the scope of work and pricing have been agreed upon by all parties, the applicant will then enter a grant agreement with the State of West Virginia and the State of the West Virginia will then enter into the contract with the contractor directly.
+The applicant will complete a Homeowner Agreement specific for the program.